tomLamprecht/Easy-ML-For-Java/README.md

  new NQuantilFitnessLine(quantilOf20Percent),
  new NQuantilFitnessLine(quantilOf80Pecent))
 ```
-A resulting graph may look like this:
+a resulting graph may look like this:
 ![image](/plots/exampleplot/examplePlot.PNG)